nsnam/ns-3-dev-git/doc/manual/source/test-framework.rst

 report the result of the attempt.

 When ``test.py`` runs, by default it will first ensure that the system has been completely built.
-This can be defeated by selecting the ``--nowaf`` option.
+This can be defeated by selecting the ``--nobuild`` option.

 ::

-  $ ./test.py --list --nowaf
+  $ ./test.py --list --nobuild

 will result in a list of the currently built test suites being displayed, similar to: